 Different types of annuities—whether variable or fixed, income or deferred—charge different types of fees (see the chart below).
 Generally, variable annuities charge explicit fees, while fixed annuities tend to embed their costs in the interest rate or income payout amount.
 Indexed annuities take a different approach by limiting returns through factors such as participation rates, spreads, and caps.

 From a fee perspective, deferred variable annuities can include insurance charges, investment management fees, surrender charges, and rider charges, yet they tend to have a significant degree of variability.
 This makes direct price comparisons more difficult.
 Deferred variable annuities may also have many different optional riders or guaranteed features.
 These features may include both death benefits and living benefits, which come at an additional cost.
-If these are of interest to you, it’s in your best interest to find out how each feature works (e.g., whether it applies when you are alive or if you die) and determine its price tag.
+If these are of interest to you, take some time to research how each feature works (e.g., whether it applies when you are alive or if you die) and determine its price tag.
 Then, evaluate whether that rider works for your specific situation when considering a variable annuity.
 It’s also important to review the prospectus thoroughly.

 Fixed deferred annuities pay a guaranteed interest rate for a set period of time.
 This rate reflects reductions for expenses and profits.
 The rate is clearly stated in the contract and is easy to compare with other fixed annuities or similar products.
 Fixed deferred annuities typically have surrender charges.
 Sometimes the interest rate is reset, up or down, during the surrender charge period.
 To take the guesswork out of what your future guaranteed interest rate might be, look for a product that guarantees its interest rate at least as long as the surrender fees are in place.
 Also, consider the quality of the issuing insurance company to help evaluate the best overall value.